reshmabidikar/slate/source/includes/_tenant.md

 **Response**

-If successful, returns a status code of 200 and a body containing a key-value object as follows:
+If successful, returns a status code of 200 and a tenant key value object for the key PUSH_NOTIFICATION_CB.

-{
-  "key": "PUSH_NOTIFICATION_CB",
-  "values": list containing the callback URL, if any
-}

 ### Delete a registered push notification